 Part 1 - Priority Notes - Please Read

-1) For how long are the reports saved on the ACB Tracking website?
+1) How long are the reports saved on the ACB Tracking website?

 Currently all reports are saved on the ACB Tracking website for seven days.
 Therefore it is very important for users to save all reports by clicking on the PDF Version button at the top of the Summary Report.
 We recommend that this be done immediately after creating the report.

 If an income trust or closed-end fund has revised the data used in the calculation of the adjusted cost base, and if you have performed a calculation involving that trust or fund, we will communicate this data revision to you via e-mail.
-It will then be your decision regarding the necessity of doing another calculation, based on the severity of the revision.4) Important Merger Information
+It will then be your decision regarding the necessity of doing another calculation, based on the materiality of the revision.

 7) When entering transactions, should I use the trade date or the settlement date?